natanfudge/fabric-docs/docs/Modding-Tutorials/Items/item.md

 Adding a basic item is one of the first steps in modding.
 You're going to need to create an `Item` object, register it, and give it a texture.
 To add additional behavior to the item you will need a custom Item class.
-In this tutorial and all future ones, the "tutorialâ€� namespace is used as a placeholder.
+In this tutorial and all future ones, the "tutorial" namespace is used as a placeholder.
 If you have a separate modid, feel free to use it instead.